echodpp/DRL_Application/final/readme.md

 The evaluation focuses on the 'hit rate' metric, which measures the percentage of correct recommendations out of the total suggestions.
 This metric is critical for assessing how often each model's recommendations match the user's actual subsequent movie choice.

+##### Evaluation Metric: Hit Rate
+In this project we evaluate the recommendation performance using the metric hit rate @ k (HR@k).
+A hit in HR@k means the ground truth selection of the user appears in the $k$ recommendations given by the model in each recommendation round.
+HR@k then calculates the average percentage of hit in all rounds.
+In this work, we use HR@10, which evluate the average percentage of hit when the model provides 10 potential movies for recommendation.

 ##### Table1.
 Recommendation Performace (Hit Rate@10) Comparison <br> - Tradictional methods V.S.
 LLM-based methods